USA flag with headline

 Steps to Import into the USA

-1) Confirm HS Code & Duty — Classify your product and check US duty rates.
+1) Confirm HS Code and Duty — Classify your product and check current US duty rates, factoring in the new Section 122 temporary surcharge.

-3) Prepare Documents — Invoice, bill of lading/waybill, packing list, and any agency approvals.
+3) Prepare Documents — Commercial invoice, bill of lading or waybill, packing list, and any partner agency approvals.

 4) Decide Shipping Mode — Courier, Air, or Ocean depending on cost, size, and urgency.

-5) Arrange Customs Clearance — Work with a licensed broker; file entries and pay duties/fees.
+5) Arrange Customs Clearance — Work with a licensed broker; file entries and pay duties and fees.

-6) Maintain Records — Keep documentation for audits and compliance reviews.
+6) Maintain Records — Keep documentation for audits, compliance reviews, and potential duty refund claims.

 Courier vs Air vs Ocean